cguntur/wp-category-dropdown/readme.txt

 2. Dropdown widget display on the front end

 == Changelog ==
+= 1.6 =
+* Multiple dropdowns can be added on the same page

 = 1.5 =
 * Added align support to the category dropdown block